 However, I find great inspiration in the way they try to live their lives: the simplicity of their lives, the concentration and mindfulness of every activity, the calm and peace they find in their days.
 You probably don’t want to become a Zen monk either, but you can live your life in a more Zen-like manner by following a few simple rules.
 Why live more like a Zen monk?
+Because who among us can’t use a little more concentration, tranquility, and mindfulness in our lives?
+Because Zen monks for hundreds of years have devoted their lives to being present in everything they do, to being dedicated and to serving others.
 One of my favorite Zen monks, Thich Nhat Hanh, simplified the rules in just a few words: “Smile, breathe and go slowly.”

 “Zen is not some kind of excitement, but concentration on our usual everyday routine.” - Shunryu Suzuki.
 1.A.7 Zen.
 Zenhabits.
 By Leo Babauta I know a lot of people who fall into a slump, losing the habit of exercise, procrastinating with work, slipping into a bad diet, and generally not feeling motivated.